galeo/transient-showcase/README.md

 ### Incompatible Switches

-If you need to prevent arguments in a group from being set simultaneously, you can set the prefix property `:incompatible` and a list of the long-style argument.
+If you need to prevent arguments in a group from being set simultaneously, you can set the prefix property<code>:incompatible</code>and a list of the long-style argument.

 Use a list of lists, where each sub-list is the long argument style.
-Match the string completely, including use of `=` in both arguments and switches.
+Match the string completely, including use of<code>=</code>in both arguments and switches.

 ```elisp